Your Flight Got Cancelled

 How to deal with delayed or cancelled flights

-With the 4th of July holiday in full throttle, and a year when there are shortage of pilots and crews…compounded by the fact that everyone wants to travel…delayed flights or cancelations maybe inevitable.
+What a year it has been!
+A shortage of pilots and crews…compounded by the fact that everyone wants to travel…delayed flights or cancelations maybe inevitable.

 Here is some expert advice from the pros!